 California’s restrictions on fire peril exclusions: Are stock throughput policies immune?

-California finds itself amid yet another ferocious wildfire season, with the Dixie blaze now holding the record for the second largest wildfire in the history of the state.
+California battled another ferocious wildfire season, with the Dixie blaze now holding the record for the second largest wildfire in the history of the state.
 As a combination of hotter and drier weather and failing electrical infrastructure are projected to continue to turn the state into a tinderbox ready to ignite during the warmer months, fire damage and smoke taint claims affecting property and large agricultural areas will remain on the rise for the foreseeable future.

 For many insurers writing in California’s hotter than ever commodities and business climates through stock throughput policies, fire peril exclusions are becoming an increasingly appealing tool for risk management.
 Stock throughput policies are designed to provide all risk end-to-end coverage for the flow of goods from the production point to their final destination, whether it be domestic or overseas, both on water and on land.
 This incidentally includes coverage for losses resulting from fire while in storage or transit; for instance, goods stored in a California warehouse awaiting shipment when a wildfire raging nearby eventually engulfs the premises.
 Can stock throughput carriers validly disclaim or limit fire loss coverage in such circumstances?